 - The age and gender of your ideal customer

 - Your ideal customer’s goals (If you’re a personal trainer, do you want clients who want to lose weight or are training to run a marathon?
 If you’re a hairstylist, are you looking for clients interested in cuts or specific color treatments?)

 - The interests of your ideal customer (Are they fashion-forward shoppers hoping your haircuts will make them look like the models they already follow?
 Are they down-to-earth yogis seeking inspiration?)

-Once you’ve answered these questions, you’ll start to get a clear sense of what types of content you should be posting—from sharable, inspirational quotes to stylized product pictures.
+Once you answer these questions, you get a clearer sense of the content you should be posting, from sharable inspirational quotes to stylized product pictures.

 Think Like Your Client